Soul Abscence 🌟

 Date: 14th July 2022

-Rust, Redis, CLI
+Tags: Rust, Redis, CLI

 I had a really silly Idea while working on the bot behind Open-FBT, what if I used a Redis database to store files? well the answer if a pretty fast but inefficient RAM based file storage server.